spacejam/sled/README.md

 * sled does not support multiple open instances for the time being.
 Please keep sled open for the duration of your process's lifespan.
 It's totally safe and often quite convenient to use a global lazy_static sled instance, modulo the normal global variable trade-offs.
+Every operation is threadsafe, and most are implemented under the hood with lock-free algorithms that avoid blocking in hot paths.

 # performance